-Our adjudication team
+Our case resolution team

 To ensure our staff are qualified to carry out their role, we employ law graduates who are skilled in reading and interpreting the law.
 They are then trained in our Codes of Practice which sets out the scope of our remit, as well as provided with technical training so they can understand the industry.

 Our case resolution team and ombudsmen continue to receive ongoing training and development throughout their careers, including affiliation to the Institute of the Motor Industry, to ensure they have the skills they need to carry out their duties and investigate cases.

 The ombudsmen are responsible for considering cases where someone has disagreed with the adjudicator’s conclusion.
 They will then look at the case again from start to finish before making their final decision which, if accepted by the consumer, becomes binding on both parties.
 The decision is only binding if accepted – if the consumer rejects the decision, they retain their right to take the matter to court.

 Natasha Gasson LLB (Hons), AffIMI

 Natasha Gasson graduated in Law with honours from the London School of Economics and Political Science in 2012.
 Her focus was on administrative law and she wrote her dissertation on the impact of alternative dispute resolution in the field of judicial review.

 She has several years of experience working in alternative dispute resolution in a variety of fields including with the Financial Ombudsman Service as an adjudicator in insurance complaints and the Nursing and Midwifery Council where her role was to conduct legal investigations into the fitness to practise of nurses and midwives in the UK.

 You can find out more about Natasha and the role of an ombudsman in our Q an A article.

 Arjona Haziraj LLB (Hons)